Meta

 Lines

-Starting with your superimposed lines, you're doing a great job lining your pen up with the starting point and executing your lines confidently for the most part - there are some wobbles here and there where you're bringing your arm back in towards the guideline instead of trusting the motion.
+Starting with your superimposed lines, you're doing a great job lining your pen up with the starting point and executing your lines confidently.
+This continues through your ghosted lines and planes which are looking fantastic.

 Ellipses

-Onto your tables of ellipses and these are off to a good start.
+Onto your tables of ellipses and these are off to a great start.
+Your linework is confident for the most part, though there are some wobbles here and there, so make sure you're confidentally making the mark all the way through.
 You've selected a good variety of shapes and sizes of ellipses to practice, and you've kept them squeezed up tight against each other.
-Your linework on the first page is rather loose but tightens up as you progress through the second page, though there are some wobbles here and there, so make sure you're still aiming for confident linework.

 Boxes

 Onto your rough perspective and you've made fairly successful efforts to keep the horizontals parallel and verticals perpendicular to the horizon line.
-You haven't correctly applied the line extensions here though, which makes it hard to tell how close you got to your goal.
-From what I can tell though, you would've fallen in a reasonable margin of error, though make sure in future you read the instructions closely before sitting down to work.
+You've correctly applied the line extensions and your perspective lands in a pretty normal margin of error.

-Finally, you're getting a good amount of variation in the size and rotation of your boxes in the organic perspective exercise, as well as experimenting with overlapping the ones closest to the viewer, which goes a long way to conveying a sense of depth in each composition.
+Finally, you're getting a good amount of variation in the size and rotation of your boxes in the organic perspective exercise which is starting to create a sense of depth in each frame.
+The second page is particularly nice with the overlapping of the boxes and much greater range of size between smallest to largest.
 The boxes themselves are diverging a bit in places, however like the previous exercise, this one is simply an introduction to the concepts you'll explore in depth in the 250 box challenge.

 Next Steps: